dekuwimasnto/Ntools/readme.txt

 This tool is for studying and still developing maintaining...

-Download zip and extract in your Downloads
+Download zip, extract in your Downloads and rename folder as Ntools

 For
 action 1 is just refreshing by run tree.com.